 Disclaimer: This post contains affiliate links which means I get a small commission should you buy my recommended products.
 This commission is at no cost to you.
 I recommend products that I trust and have used myself with great results.
 I know they will help you in your walk with the Lord.

 Attributes of a good father?
-God is a good father?
+Is God a good father?
 These questions often feature in our minds for a variety of reasons at different times in our lives.
 Often, we project our view of our earthly dad onto God as a Father thinking that he will treat us in the same way.
 The impact on our belief system can be astronomical.
 We begin to look at God through distorted filters and lenses perceiving them as truth when all they are, are our experiences.

 Jesus Christ is [eternally changeless, always] the same yesterday and today and forever.
 Hebrews 13:8 (AMP)

 Although I have always had a good relationship with my parents, I still had to discover for myself the attributes of a good father in God.
 A lot of what I learned in church and in my times with God hadn’t become a deep truth.
 It sort of hovered around my head and heart without sinking deep into my spirit.
 I remember reading one of Graham Cooke’s books where he said that God is the kindest person he knew.
 I almost demanded that God reveals this kindness to me – let’s just say I was convicted and upset that I didn’t know this part of God.

 As God answered me, I began to discover his many attributes of a good father.
 I was, am, and will continue to be amazed at how good he is and his heart towards all of us.